Whether you’re an athlete, powerlifter, bodybuilder, or a typical fitness enthusiast, having solid glutes is essential.

 2. Hex or Trap Bar Deadlift

-How to do hex bar deadlift
+Steps to do a hex bar deadlift:

 - Push your hips back, bend your knees and lower yourself to grab the handles of the trap bar.